Harish – A new city in Israel

 Recently, a new plan, was approved for deposit, that will significantly expand the city and will enable the establishment of a business and commercial zone in the city.

-On September 01, 2016, with the establishment of four primary schools and 20 kindergartens and day care centers, the first year of studies opened in Harish.
-On September 2018, more than 2,600 children attended the city’s 4 schools and 42 kindergartens.
-Secondary schools, as well as other schools and kindergartens are expected to open later, following the pace of population growth.
+On September 1st, 2016, with the establishment of four primary schools and 20 kindergartens and day care centers, the first year of studies opened in Harish.
+On September 2022, 10,000 children attended the city's 19 schools and 134 kindergartens.

-During 2017, the main commercial avenue opened (Derech Eretz Ave.) which today includes a supermarket, a variety of shops, sick fund branches, fast food, cafés and more.
-During 2021, the number of citizens living in Harish reached 25,000.
+During 2017, the main commercial avenue opened (Derech Eretz Ave.) which today includes a variety of shops, sick fund branches, banks, fast food, cafés and more.

 Harish's advantages include: